josephjosedev/NehruTrophyBoatRace/നാൾവഴികളിലൂടെ/readme.md

 - 2016 Mascot Revealed By Film Director Fasil

 **2019**
-- The first season of CBL was held in 2019, inaugurated by Sachin Tendulkar.It started with the Nehru Trophy on 10 August and ended with the President's Trophy on 1November.
+- The first season of CBL was held in 2019, inaugurated by Sachin Tendulkar.It started with the Nehru Trophy on 10 August and ended with the President's Trophy on November .

  **2018** -Nehru Trophy Boat Race posponted due to flood (Race Date:10/10/2018)

  **2019** -Nehru Trophy Boat Race posponted due to flood(Race Date:31/08/2019)

- **2020** -Nehru Trophy Boat Race Cancelled due to covid19
+ **2020** -Nehru Trophy Boat Race Cancelled due to covid19 pandemic

- **2021** -Nehru Trophy Boat Race Cancelled due to covid19
+ **2021** -Nehru Trophy Boat Race Cancelled due to covid19 pandemic

  **2022** -Nehru Trophy Boat Race was held on 04/09/2022